coreos/docs/running-coreos/bare-metal/installing-to-disk/index.md

 Jump over to the [docs to learn about the supported features][cloud-config].
 As an example this will install a ssh key for the default `core` user:

+Note: cloud config files are in the YAML format but can be named accordingly, with or without an extension.

 ```yaml
 #cloud-config